trrapp12-ironyard/new-since-then/README.md

 ---

-  * Built and api to try and figure out the whole chain of producing to consuming an API.
+  * Built a [Jokes API](https://rapp-dad-jokes-api.herokuapp.com/jokes) to try and figure out the whole chain of producing to consuming an API.
 Still working on integrating the api into my Jokes app.
     *  Use of NodeJS
     *  Use of basic backend server
     *  Publishing of a basic API